 Mongolia has Replicated Brazil’s Anti-poverty Measure

-The app works better in Ulaanbaatar because 90% of people have internet connection in the city.
+The app works better in Ulaanbaatar because 90% of people have an internet connection in the city.
 It is more difficult to inform the nomadic people living in Mongolia.
-Since 40% of the people live in Nomadic tribes, it is difficult for the government to work towards mapping entire areas.
-Along with this, 60% of the nomadic population has settled into shantytown Gers around the central city of Ulaanbaatar because of drastic weather changes making it difficult to wander as they used to.
+Since 40% of the people live in nomadic tribes, it is difficult for the government to work towards mapping entire areas.
+Along with this, 60% of the nomadic population has settled into gers around the central city of Ulaanbaatar because of drastic weather changes making it difficult to wander as they used to.

 How Mongolia Can Improve its Anti-poverty Measures

-Through updating the mapping of the Gers and informing the public, the government can provide funding to the areas that need it most.
-A lot of work is necessary to implement the voting system to all areas in Mongolia, but so far, 800,000 people in Ulaanbaatar have voted using the app.
-Despite this only accounting for half of the population, 54% of women voted by the app.
+By updating the mapping of the gers and informing the public, the government can provide funding to the areas that need it most.
+A lot of work is necessary to implement the voting system in all areas in Mongolia, but so far, 800,000 people in Ulaanbaatar have voted using the app.
+Despite this only accounting for half of the population, 54% of women voted using the app.
 The Asian Development Bank is working towards providing community meetings to explain to residents how they can involve themselves with the Local Development Fund.

-Participatory budget is useful in aiding anti-poverty measures and other cities are picking up on using the same principles as Mongolia.
-In 2015, Paris introduced a new participation method geared towards citizens suggesting ideas that generated benefits for residents in local communities.
-Paris government officials partook in a social media campaign and garnered more than one million views on an online platform discussing the most popular ideas.
+A participatory budget is useful in aiding anti-poverty measures and other cities are picking up on using the same principles as Mongolia.
+In 2015, Paris introduced a new participation method geared toward citizens suggesting ideas that generated benefits for residents in local communities.
+Paris government officials partook in a social media campaign and garnered more than 1 million views on an online platform discussing the most popular ideas.
 Paris government officials held discussions in community meetings and people could suggest ideas offline as well.

-The Mongolia model towards participation budgeting is still new, but as the model gains traction through advocacy and mapping, the government officials in Ulaanbaatar hope to spread the participatory budget system to other places in Mongolia to let residents know that they care about how their money is spent.
+The Mongolia model of participation budgeting is still new, but as the model gains traction through advocacy and mapping, the government officials in Ulaanbaatar hope to spread the participatory budget system to other places in Mongolia to let residents know that they care about how the government spends their money.

 – Sarah Litchney